u-n-l/unl-map-js/README.md

 map.addControl(new UnlSdk.GridControl(), "bottom-right");
 ```

-If the second approach is chosen, the following options can be specified during the `GridControl` initialisation:
+If the second approach is chosen, the following options can be specified during the `GridControl` initialization:

 | Option           | Type            | Default   | Description                                                                      |
 | ---------------- | --------------- | --------- | -------------------------------------------------------------------------------- |